How to Prevent Vision Loss & Cope with Low Vision

 A vast majority of injuries due to low vision can be avoided with the appropriate safety measures.
 Avoid falls and injuries!
 Interior lights should be illuminated brightly, with no shadowy areas in rooms, hallways and stairwells.
 Make sure that all bathroom mats and floor rugs are slip-proof.
 Secure all railings and banisters so they don’t wobble.
 Cushion the sharp edges and corners of furniture and home fixtures.

-If you or a loved one has any of these symptoms, we encourage you to meet with Dr. Yesnick, your top-rated Low Vision specialist in Las Vegas.
+If you or a loved one has any of these symptoms, we encourage you to meet with Dr. Yesnick, your top-rated Low Vision expert in Las Vegas.
 Dr. Yesnick will evaluate your condition and recommend the best low vision aids and devices to maximize your eyesight and enhance your life.